project-origin/documentation/background.md

 ## Definitions
-In this document "renewable-fuels" will refer to "renewable liquid and gaseous transport fuels of non-biological origin"
+In this document "e-fuels" will refer to "renewable liquid and gaseous transport fuels of non-biological origin"

 ## RED II directive

-Project Origin arose in a brain storming session with Energinets Gas department (Energinet Gas TSO A/S), where we had to find a way to disclose renewable-fuels, the original issue arose with the RED II directive from the EU.
+Project Origin arose in a brain storming session with Energinets Gas department (Energinet Gas TSO A/S), where we had to find a way to disclose e-fuels, the original issue arose with the RED II directive from the EU.

-The EU commission with RED II directive communicates that for renewable-fuels to be classified as renewable, the issuing bodies must be able to document that the electricity used for the creation of the fuel was renewable.
+The EU commission with RED II directive communicates that for e-fuels to be classified as renewable, the issuing bodies must be able to document that the electricity used for the creation of the fuel was renewable.

 There is three outlined solutions in the <a href='https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:32018L2001'> RED II directive in Article 27</a>: